Makkareal/CompileLogging/README.md

 **Start up the logging script, input parameters are the 2 files for saving.**

 **Start your compile in the docker like you would on console.**

+# How to Use Multi Log:
+**Multilog and sublog need to be in the same folder** Edit multilog.sh with desired path, build environment and docker.

+Run multilog.sh with the parametrs in Configuration or set defaults inside of the file.